-Marine invasive species are species that are not historically known to occur in a certain area but have been introduced by humans at some point in time, rather than by natural means.
-These animals, plants, and algae—like the European green crab (Carcinus maenas) and green fleece (Codium fragile)—have forever changed the ecology and economy of Massachusetts.
-To promote understanding, effective monitoring, and management of these species, CZM has published and/or funded the publications described below.
-These publications are listed alphabetically by title under the following categories: general information on marine invasive species, management, identification, monitoring, Rapid Assessment Surveys, impacts, and prevention.
+Marine invasive species are species that are not known to naturally occur in a certain area but have been introduced by humans at some point in time.
+These animals, plants, and algae—like the European green crab (Carcinus maenas) and the green fleece seaweed (Codium fragile)—have forever changed the ecology and economy of Massachusetts.
+To promote understanding, effective monitoring, and management of these species, CZM has published or funded the publications described below, which are listed under the following categories: general information on marine invasive species, management, identification, monitoring, Rapid Assessment Surveys, impacts, and prevention.
 See CZM Publications for the full list of materials published by CZM.

 (Note: Any views or opinions presented in publications prepared for CZM are solely those of the author[s] and do not necessarily represent those of the Massachusetts Office of Coastal Zone Management, the Executive Office of Energy and Environmental Affairs, or the Commonwealth of Massachusetts.
 Please see our website policies.)

 General Information on Marine Invasive Species